hackforla/expunge-assist/CONTRIBUTING.md

 # Prerequisites
-Hopefully by now you have had onboarding and had your github account set up with an ssh key and connected to the HackForLA organization.
+This guide assumes you've already been through onboarding through HackforLA.
+If you haven't, [start here!](https://www.hackforla.org/getting-started)

 Here are some things you'll want to be familiar with:
 * command line (cli)
 * git & github
 * npm & node

-but you're always welcome to ask for help in the `#expunge-assist-frontend` slack channel.
+but you're always welcome to ask for help in the `#expunge-assist-dev` slack channel.

 # Getting Started